How to Make Tzatziki Sauce (VIDEO)

 If you start with very fresh yogurt that’s not close to the use-by date, Tzatziki will keep in the fridge for at least 4-5 days, and probably as long as a week.
 But if you don’t think you will use it all in that amount of time, you might want to cut this recipe in half.

-What are some things you can add to Tzatziki Sauce?
+What else could you add to Tzatziki Sauce?

 How to make Tzatziki Sauce: